saiparthiv/Smart-Shopping-System-using-RFID/README.md

 payment is done.
 Help to do budget shopping with ease.

 # Advantages of Smart shopping trolley are :
-1)Smart Shopping
+1. Smart Shopping
-2)Budget Shopping
+2. Budget Shopping
-3)Reduces time by avoiding long Queues and cash payment.
+3. Reduces time by avoiding long Queues and cash payment.
-4)Safety and rack of Inventory and product details.
+4. Safety and rack of Inventory and product details.
-5)Shopping details are kept track customer behaviour on which analysis can be done to improve shopping.
+5. Shopping details are kept track customer behaviour on which analysis can be done to improve shopping.

 # Future Enhancements
 The following up-gradations can be made in the project to make it more user friendly.